OleHolmNielsen/ITwiki/RHEL_services.rst

 -------------------------

 IP_sets_ are a framework inside the Linux 2.4.x and 2.6.x kernel which can be used efficiently to create firewall rules for large numbers of IP subnets.
-We document configuration of this in Linux_firewall_configuration_.
+We document configuration of this in :ref:`Linux_firewall_configuration`.

 .. _IP_sets: http://ipset.netfilter.org/